 151A: Chapters 1, 2, 3, and 4.
-Topics include rational, exponential, logarithmic, and trigonometric functions, and the concept, computation and applications of derivatives.
+Topics include rational, exponential, logarithmic, and trigonometric functions, and the concept, computation and applications of derivatives, L'Hopital's Rule.

 152A: Chapters 5, 6, 7, and 8.
 Topics include antiderivatives, computation of indefinite and definite integrals, and the concept and applications of integration.